-Children on the SEND register who are significantly behind age related expectations are assessed using the pre-key stage Standards.
-These are specific, measurable, attainable, relevant and timely (SMART) targets which are used to track small steps of progress.
+expectations are assessed using the pre-key stage Standards.
+These are broken down into specific, measurable, attainable, relevant and timely (SMART) targets which are used to track smaller steps of progress.
 These are assessed at least 3 times a year and progress is monitored carefully in pupil progress meetings.
+Teachers use their professional judgement to review and update targets for an individual child as and when necessary.
 Targets are set and reviewed using a graduated response following the 'Assess, Plan, Do, Review' (APDR) from the SEND Code of Practice (September 2014).